How Does Listed Property Affect Business Taxes?

 Depreciating and Deducting Listed Property

 Listed property which does not meet the predominant use test is not eligible for Section 179 depreciation or other accelerated depreciation methods.
 Expenses for listed property which does not meet the predominant use test are limited.
+Depreciation on listed property may need to be depreciated using the alternative depreciation method, which increases the ADS generally the number of years over which property is depreciated, thus decreasing the annual deduction.

 For More Information from the IRS